Personal tools

 The framing of a mission for voter education, or the parameters of a particular programme, require all election stakeholders to understand and adhere to the underlying principles of free and fair elections.
 In order for the voters to accept the outcome and to confer contingent consent on the victors, they must believe that the election was conducted freely and fairly.
 In order for this to happen, all stakeholders must collaborate in establishing and maintaining a transparent and orderly set of accepted rules and practices and in developing election etiquette and conduct, even when unwritten, that support these rules.

 It may be argued that this competition makes it impossible for anyone to behave collaboratively in favour of the process rather than the outcome.
 In such a circumstance, perhaps the best that can be hoped for is self-interested vigilance.
 But even such self-interest results in collaborative behaviour, if not collaborative motivations.
-If even this cannot be obtained, then elections often must be conducted by outside organizations or bodies.
-And there are ample precedents where national and organizational elections have been conducted on such a basis.
+If even this cannot be obtained, then elections often must be conducted by outside organisations or bodies.
+And there are ample precedents where national and organisational elections have been conducted on such a basis.

 Such an arrangement is not sustainable in the long run, and all countries espousing democracy must develop strategies to motivate collaborative behaviour between citizens and their political parties and representatives.
 In order to conduct voter education programmes, such behaviour must extend to the development of a voter education mission that is isolated from party propaganda.